tickBit/Amiga-C64-SID-song-player/README.md

 NOTICE -- CORRECTION !!

-PlaySID3.0 can handle C64 songs, that have digitzed instruments!
+PlaySID3.0 can handle C64 songs, that have digitized instruments!
 The problem is, the last High Voltage Sid Collection that supported the PSID format was HVSC #49.
 Fortunally, it is still availabe.
 The later HVSC's use RSID as format.
 PlaySID3.0's SIDConv seems to handle "normal" SID songs with that later format, but not those songs that have samples...

 I should put this correction notice inside the codes, too.